There are responsibilities you must meet when you get ABSTUDY Fares Allowance.

 - travel at the time booked, unless we’ve approved changes

-- not stop travelling during your trip, unless there are special circumstances we’ve approved
+- not stop travelling during your trip, unless we’ve approved a special circumstance

 - stay at the transport terminal when waiting for a connecting trip.

-If you’re a secondary student, you need to immediately report any travel changes or delays to your school.
+If you’re a secondary student, you need to report any travel changes or delays to your school straight away.

 If you’re a secondary student not at a secondary school, or a tertiary student, tell us about any changes.
 This includes any cancellations, changes or significant delays, for example, an overnight delay.
 You can do this by calling the ABSTUDY students line.